Time-reversal and PT symmetry breaking in non-Hermitian field theories: Irreversibile fluctuations in non-Hermitian field theories

 The last expression can further be transformed using the susceptibility $\chi$ defined in Eq.~\eqref{eq:sus}.
 The explicit expression for $\chi$ given in Eq.~\eqref{equ:fluc} now has the scaling

 In combination with Eq.~\eqref{equ:eprsosc2}, we conclude that

 Hence, as the transition is approached, the entropy production rate is proportional to the susceptibility $\chi$ and therefore scales with the strength of the fluctuations.

-The scaling $\sim\omega^2$, further reveals the cyclic currents with characteristic frequency $\omega$, found within a static phase in the vicinity of an oscillatory instability~\cite{Cross93,cross_greenside_2009}, as the culprit of surging entropy production.
-The divergence of $\mathcal{S}^*$ mirrors the fact that the amplitude of these currents becomes systematically positive as the transition is approached.
+This is confirmed by the numerical data for an oscillatory instability in the nonreciprocal Cahn-Hilliard model~\cite{suchanek2023entropy}, presented in Fig.~\ref{fig:pre_2}(b,e).
+The scaling $\sim\omega^2$, further reveals the transient cyclic currents with characteristic frequency $\omega$, found within a static phase in the vicinity of an oscillatory instability~\cite{Cross93,cross_greenside_2009}, as the culprit of surging entropy production.
+The divergence of $\mathcal{S}^*$ mirrors the fact that the amplitude of these cyclic currents becomes systematically positive as the transition is approached.

-In Ref.~\cite{suchanek2023irreversible}, we show a kymograph of the fluctuations in a paradigmatic model close to an oscillatory instability, providing striking visual evidence for the oscillatory character of the dynamics.
+In Ref.~\cite{suchanek2023irreversible}, we show a kymograph of the fluctuations in a paradigmatic model close to an oscillatory instability, providing striking visual evidence for the oscillatory character of the fluctuating dynamics.